 The brandy old-fashioned is a simple variation on the classic bourbon cocktail.
 As the name suggests, it prefers brandy over whiskey.
 If you order an old-fashioned in Wisconsin, it is likely that this is what your bartender will serve you.
 It's so popular, in fact, that it's thought of as the state's unofficial cocktail.

-Like the old-fashioned, this is a very simple cocktail.
+Like the traditional old-fashioned, this is a very simple cocktail.
 It flavors the brandy with a bitters-soaked sugar cube that is muddled with orange and cherry.
 It is typically topped with a splash of Sprite or 7-Up.

 The brandy old-fashioned is a rather refreshing drink and rivals the whiskey version.
-You'll definitely want to try it out because it's one of the best brandy cocktails you'll mix up.
+You'll definitely want to try it out because it's one of the best brandy cocktails out there.